Amortized Bayesian Workflow: Discussion

 We presented an adaptive Bayesian workflow to combine the rapid speed of amortized inference with the undisputed sampling quality of MCMC.
 Our amortized workflow enables a fundamental shift in the scale and feasibility of Bayesian inference.
 Applying traditional MCMC (\eg, ChEES-HMC) within a standard Bayesian workflow to every dataset independently would require approximately 10 days of GPU computation across our experimental suite.
 In contrast, our amortized workflow completes inference in half a day, achieving speedups ranging from over $5\times$ to $120\times$ depending on the problem.
 Crucially, high-quality posterior draws are retained through a cascade of diagnostics and selective escalation to PSIS and MCMC.
 In conclusion, our workflow efficiently uses resources by (i) applying fast amortized inference when the results are accurate; (ii) refining draws with PSIS when possible; and (iii) amortized initializations of slower but accurate MCMC chains when needed.

 \paragraph{Modularity and practical flexibility.} A key strength of the proposed workflow lies in its modular structure, which allows practitioners to tailor each component to the specific constraints and objectives of their application.
-For example, the choice of MCMC sampler in Step~3 is fully interchangeable: alternative algorithms such as slice sampling, ensemble samplers (\eg, \texttt{emcee} \citep{emcee}), or NUTS can be substituted if the model is non-differentiable, multimodal, or requires richer exploration.
-In settings where GPU resources are limited, launching many parallel MCMC chains on CPUs offers a practical alternative, making the workflow more accessible for a broader range of users.

-In cases where low-latency decisions are essential (\eg, real-time experimental pipelines) and likelihood evaluations are expensive, the workflow can operate in a lightweight mode using amortized inference with out-of-distribution rejection alone (\ie, Step 1 in our workflow).
-Conversely, in high-stakes applications where accuracy is paramount, analysts can route all amortized draws through PSIS and, if needed, proceed to full MCMC to guarantee statistical robustness.
+In cases where preliminary analysis or low-latency decision-making is essential (\eg, real-time experimental pipelines) or where likelihood evaluations are computationally expensive, the workflow can operate in a lightweight mode using amortized inference with out-of-distribution rejection alone (\ie, Step 1 in our workflow).
+Conversely, in high-stakes applications where accuracy is paramount, analysts can enforce escalation of all amortized draws through PSIS and, if needed, proceed to full MCMC to guarantee statistical robustness.
+The choice of MCMC sampler in Step~3 is also fully interchangeable: alternative algorithms such as slice sampling, ensemble samplers (\eg, \texttt{emcee}; \citealp{emcee}), or NUTS can be substituted if the model is non-differentiable, multimodal, or requires richer exploration.

+Furthermore, while our paper focuses on the trade-off between wall-clock inference speed and posterior quality, practical deployments may also involve additional factors, such as inference cost (e.g., monetary expense for GPU/CPU hours) and hardware availability.
+Consequently, the most suitable workflow variant can differ across settings.
+For example, when GPU resources are limited, launching parallel MCMC chains on CPUs offers a practical alternative, making the workflow more accessible for a broader range of users.

+\paragraph{Applicability, limitations and future directions.} Our proposed workflow targets likelihood-based Bayesian models for which prior predictive simulation and likelihood evaluation are possible.
+It is most beneficial in repeated-inference regimes (many datasets or frequent re-fits), with moderate effective dimensionality, and when a good amortized estimator can be trained once and subsequently reused.
+Hence, it is not universally suitable and does not yield inference speedup gains for all Bayesian models.
+Training amortized models requires upfront investment in optimization and simulation.
+In our experiments, we found that default neural network hyperparameter settings, such as normalizing flow architectures, summary network configurations, and optimizer settings, generally yield good performance.

+However, in more challenging cases, such as the GEV problem, adjustments may be necessary, guided by training-phase diagnostics.
+The simulation burden can be exacerbated in high-dimensional ($\gtrsim 10 $ parameters) or weakly identifiable models, where neural estimators may struggle to approximate complex inverse maps.
+Alternative amortized inference approaches (see, e.g., \citealp{mittalAmortizedInContextBayesian2025}) could be explored in future work to complement simulation-based amortized inference in such scenarios.
+In settings where likelihood evaluations are particularly expensive, iterative refinements of the amortized estimator on individual datasets \citep{glockler2022snvi} may also be a practical alternative to likelihood-based corrections in Steps~2 and~3.